tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_1.md

 Mandy's voice crackles back, a sense of urgency layered within her usually steady tone.
 "Got it, Logan.
 I'll get the team together.
 But... if it's as you describe, we'll need to notify the feds."

 A heavy sigh escapes my lips.
-The FBI is involved in serious crimes for any serious crime occurring on the Reservation.
+The FBI is involved in any serious crimes occurring on the Reservation.
 Their presence is always a reminder of the strained relationship between the Navajo Nation and the federal government.
 It's a complex tapestry of past betrayals, the fight for sovereignty, and the ongoing quest for justice.
 While I understand the protocol, there's an inherent wariness in inviting them onto our land.
 It often feels like an intrusion, a stark reminder that in many ways, we're still not in complete control of our destinies.

 "I figured as much," I respond, resignation in my voice.
 "Make the call, Mandy."